Policy and Basic Approach

 Mitsui Chemicals submits the Management Check List regarding to occupational health to affiliates that produce or handle chemical substances to assess their health management status in workplaces.
 Further, the Internal Control Division undertakes an occupational health audit in Works and laboratories of Mitsui Chemicals and its affiliates (except in the U.S., Europe, and some other regions) to confirm that the working environment is appropriately organized and efforts for health promotion are in place.
 The onsite audit is carried out once every two to five years depending on the size of the audited site, type of business, administration level, etc. The audited companies are notified of the audit results and are requested to correct any problems identified.
 If a company is requested to make corrections, it is subject to a follow-up audit after one year to confirm the correction progress.

 Domestic affiliates share information related to occupational health in the meeting of employees in charge of HR at domestic subsidiaries and affiliates held every six months.
-The information provided in the meeting includes changes in occupational health-related laws and regulations with notes on such changes, and details of occupational health issues within the Group.

 Domestic Affiliates’ Structure